dylannrees/jamblang/README.md

 Dyads can now be given `swapargs = True`, which specifies that when a dyad errors with left and right arguments **x** and **y**, Jamb should attempt to apply the atom with two arguments switched.
 This means that when using the left padding ion of `»`, you'll never need to write `»@` because both `“abc”»5` and `5»“abc”` return the same thing.

+  - Should this be default behavior for all dyadic links?

 ### More changes

 - `@` now turns monads into dyads which use the right argument.
 Same behavior for dyads.
 This frees `}`.